rikurauhala/0b.is/.github/CONTRIBUTING.md

 In addition to writing the files, they must also be imported into use by updating [InfoBox.tsx](https://github.com/rikurauhala/0b.is/blob/main/src/components/InfoBox/InfoBox.tsx).

+### Types

+The new language must also be added to the Language [type](https://github.com/rikurauhala/0b.is/blob/main/src/types/index.ts).

 ### Documentation

 Documentation does not need to be translated as the development is done in English.